pkafel/books-notes/esia.md

 **Unified log** - append-only, ordered, distributed log.

-Good example of open source unified log is [Apache Kafka](https://kafka.apache.org/)
+Good example of open source unified log is [Apache Kafka](https://kafka.apache.org/).
+Example of how to use it with some command-line tools can be find [here](https://gist.github.com/pkafel/7cca260427532bf64c58407964c623d2).